 I offer supervision to therapists at any stage of their career, whether working privately or in an organisational setting.
 My goal is to develop a robust supervisory relationship that enables supervisees to work thoughtfully, creatively and ethically.

 As a supervisor, I bring a mix of support, nurture, direction and challenge.
 I am committed to helping supervisees develop their own expertise and grow in confidence.
 At the same time, I hope to share my own experience, skills and knowledge, so that supervisees can build on these in their own practice.

-My fee for supervision is negotiable, depending on your individual circumstances.
+My fee for supervision is dependent on your circumstances.
 Please get in touch if you would like to meet for an initial session.